traderplanet/quickiebar/readme.txt

 9. Custom icon chooser to select or search through 500+ icons (provided by FontAwesome)

 == Changelog ==

+= 1.4.2 | Apr 29, 2015 =
+* Tweak: Bars can now be created without a link or button text, allowing for them to act as notification messages or CTAs w/o buttons
+* Fix: Special characters will now save correctly in bar text and button text fields
+* Fix: Converted add_menu_page position parameter to string to reduce menu conflicts based on position

 = 1.4.1 | Apr 20, 2015 =
 * Fix: Removed code that preventing new bars from being created/edited.